REPORT ON CORPORATE GOVERNANCE

 This chapter of the report, along with the information given under 'Management Discussion and Analysis' and 'Shareholder Information' constitutes the compliance report of the Company on Corporate Governance during the year 2015-16.

 As on 31st March, 2016, the Board of Directors of Kalyani Steels comprised ten Directors.
 The Board consists of the Chairman, who is Promoter Non-Executive Director, one Executive Director and eight Non-Executive Directors, of which five are Independent.
 Details are given in Table 1.

 NUMBER OF BOARD MEETINGS

-• none of whose relatives has or had pecuniary relationship or transaction with the Company, its holding, subsidiary or associate company, or their promoters, or directors, amounting to two per cent or more of its gross turnover or total income or fifty lakh rupees or such higher amount as may be prescribed, whichever is lower, during the two immediately preceding financial years or during the current financial year;
+• none of whose relatives has or had pecuniary relationship or transaction with the Company, its holding, subsidiary or associate company, or their promoters, or directors, amounting to two per cent or more of its gross turnover or total income or fifty lakh rupees or such higher amount as may be prescribed from time to time, whichever is lower, during the two immediately preceding financial years or during the current financial year;

 • who, neither himself nor any of his relatives :

 (i) holds or has held the position of a key managerial personnel or is or has been employee of the Company or its holding, subsidiary or associate company in any of the three financial years immediately preceding the financial year in which he is proposed to be appointed;